vbarbarosh/authwall/docs/config.md

 Where the Authwall HTTP server binds.

 - `LISTEN` — bind address.
-Default: `127.0.0.1`.
-Use `0.0.0.0` to accept connections on every interface (typical inside a container) or a specific address to bind to one interface.
+Default: `127.0.0.1` when running from source; the published Docker image bakes in `LISTEN=0.0.0.0` so the container is reachable on every interface.
+Override to a specific address to bind to one interface.
 - `PORT` — TCP port.
 Default: `3000`.

 These configure the local listener only; the externally visible URL is set separately via [AUTHWALL_PUBLIC_URL](#authwall_public_url).